 Thermo Fisher Scientific is committed to inspiring a new generation of innovators that will allow us to continue to enable our customers to make the world healthier, cleaner and safer.
 Through educational programming and partnerships, we provide opportunities for our colleagues to engage with the communities in which they live and work to share their knowledge and experience.
+Through our annual Global STEM Day and science and engineering festivals, we promote our STEM education programs and encourage our colleagues to engage with their local communities and excite students about careers in STEM.

 Research shows that students begin losing interest in STEM-related subjects around 11-13 years of age, which is why we have designed our STEM education outreach to focus on connecting with students during this critical time.
 We realize that many educational institutions lack the resources to bridge the subject matter taught within a textbook to real-world applications.
 As an industry leader, we believe it is our responsibility to help make this connection, ensuring continued interest in STEM subjects and careers in future generations.